Essential Tools for Freelancing Productivity

 a.
 Google Sheets (Free, Medium) — Collaborative spreadsheets.
 Mobile accessible.
 If you learn some basic ways to embed formulas, links and formatting, you can use Google Sheets in a variety of ways.
 I used it to create quotes and invoices before I moved to Wix.

 b.
 Microsoft Excel (Paid, Medium) — Powerful data tool.
-Mobile version available but limited.
+Mobile version is available but limited.
 I use this more for my personal purposes but sometimes need it for collaborating with clients who use it more extensively.

 c.
 Zoho Sheet (Free, Medium) — Alternative to Sheets and Excel, well-optimized for mobile.